 Funding

-The Worcester Affordable Housing Trust Fund (AHTF) invites qualified housing developers to submit proposals for the development of new income-restricted affordable housing units in the city of Worcester.
-Funding will be made available through the Community Preservation Act (CPA) and is intended to support the creation of new homeownership and rental housing for households earning up to 80% of Area Median Income (AMI), with priority for deeper affordability (30% and 60% AMI).
+The Worcester Affordable Housing Trust Fund (AHTF) invited qualified housing developers to submit proposals for the development of new income-restricted affordable housing units in the City of Worcester.
+Funding for this round was made available through the Community Preservation Act (CPA) to support the creation of new homeownership and rental housing for households earning up to 80% of Area Median Income (AMI), with priority for deeper affordability (30% and 60% AMI).

 Access the RFP Documents Here: